-.
-The advantage in having a twin is, of course, that one can at least try to pull off both dates at the same time.
+The advantage in having a twin is that one can pretend to be the other twin because of their similar or identical appearance.
 The disadvantage to all this, however, is that the twins in question are usually Polar Opposite Twins

-— the wild one must pose as the book learner to successfully fool the boyfriend, or the book learner has to be a party animal to fool their friends.
+— the wild one must pose as the book learner to successfully fool a boyfriend on a date, or the book learner has to be a party animal to fool their friends for example.

 See also Tag Team Twins